rht-labs/stackrox-chart/README.md

 # stackrox helper chart

 Installs the ACS/Stackrox Operator and configures a Central instance and a SecuredCluster.
 Uses a Kube Job for initialization work.
+Set `--set verbose=true` to see verbose job logs.
 ```bash
 helm upgrade --install stackrox . --namespace do500 --debug
 ```